Naereen/web-sphinx/index_en.rst

-In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires”.
+In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires”, or secret agent, or a super hero, or an elephant hunter, or I don't know why are you still reading this useless and very selfish description.

 In 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*),